ARM-software/bob-build/docs/overview.md

   Bob's menuconfig is expected to solve this part of the problem, negating the need to document all the options somewhere else.

-* maintainance of the options is 'simple'
+* maintenance of the options is 'simple'

   Features and templates in the build definitions make clear where the configurability exists.